 Claire stood up.
 “Now, when you finish that beer, come find me in the bedroom.”
 She went inside the small house and left a trail of clothing leading to their room.

 Jackson sat on the porch and took a sip of his beer.
-As Claire was talking, the constant exhaustion had dissipated into something else, and he found himself tearing up.
+As Claire was talking, the familiar exhaustion had dissipated into something else, and he found himself tearing up.
 He knew she could see it, and he knew she left before he lost control of it.
 He let the tears flow once he was alone.
 He made no sound as they dripped onto his dirt covered jeans.